Using CMake

 - while being under cmake-gui, you may change build type to

-).
+Debug (for use with a debugger) or Release to generate optmized programs (default is neither Release nor Debug).
 For some applications, the Release executable can be much faster.

 - you can use

-as a command line version.
+cmake instead of cmake-gui as a command line version.
 Try also ccmake (non graphic version under Linux/Mac) to change build type: cmake -S /path/to/source -B buildTest

 ccmake -B buildTest